microsoft/WhatTheHack/058-PowerPlatformBasics/README.md

 - Challenge 08: **[Power Virtual Agent Chatbot](Student/Challenge-08.md)**
 	 - In this challenge, you will create a customer service chatbot for greeting, answering FAQs, and to support Order queries from Customers and Account Managers
 - Challenge 09: **[Application Lifecycle Management](Student/Challenge-09.md)**
-	 - Your challenge is to migrate all your work from the previous challenges from your dev environment to your test environment.
-Set up all the components so that they are usable in your test environment.
+	 - Your challenge is to export all your development work from your dev environment as preperation for import to the test environment

 ## Prerequisites

 - Your own O365 E3 with Global Admin access
 - Trials of Power Apps, Power Automate, AI Builder, Power Virtual Agent, Power BI Pro
 - Power BI Desktop
-- Need help!
+- The desire to develop and enhance your Power Platform skills

 ## Contributors